Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-ssl-to-our-azure-node-app.md

 In this article, we will learn how to bind an SSL to our custom domain in the Azure App.

 Having an SSL on a domain is very important.
-Most browsers are even blocking non-secure websites, so it's a no-go not to have a SSL.
+Most browsers are blocking non-secure websites, so it's a no-go not to have an SSL.

 > Note: Like the custom domain, this is not available on the free tier!

 ## SSL Options

-There are quite a few options when it comes to adding an SSL to a domain.
+There are quite a few options for adding an SSL to a domain.

-The simplest way you can go is by buying an SSL from an authority like [Comodo](https://comodosslstore.com/), or your domain provider.
+The simplest way is to buy an SSL from an authority like [Comodo](https://comodosslstore.com/) or your domain provider.

 For me, I'm going with a free alternative 💸.